TacBuild/tac-sdk/docs/sdks/assets.md

 - `getEVMAddress`: Gets the EVM address for the token
 - `getTVMAddress`: Gets the TVM address for the token
 - `generatePayload`: Generates cross-chain operation payload with unified object parameters
-- `checkCanBeTransferedBy`: Checks if the token can be transferred by the user (requires userAddress parameter)
+- `checkCanBeTransferredBy`: Checks if the token can be transferred by the user (requires userAddress parameter)
 - `getBalanceOf`: Gets the balance of the token for the given user address

 ---